rutsky/semester09/Computer_networks/p2p/README.txt

 and each router has exactly one of them.
 All routers connected directly to each other.

+Data is send from router to router assuming that in true model it is sent from/to networks connected to according router.

 Routing table is reduced to:
   (destination router, next router)
 When router receives packet (src, dest, data) it looks up next router in